 The Latin influence on this language is evident from the fact that sentences are written in the Latin script.
 The alphabet of the language is called the abecedario and has 27 letters and two digraphs.
 Leaving aside the foreign words that have crept into and been absorbed by the language, the original one is easy to spell.
 This is because it is written as it is spoken, being inherently phonetic in nature.
 The Spanish language uses inverted exclamation mark and question mark (¡ and ¿) and ñ unlike all other languages.
 Spanish is governed by the rules set up by Real Academia Española, which has the responsibility of compiling and bringing out its language dictionaries.

-It is written in the Latin script and its alphabet, called the abecedario, consists of 27 letters and 2 digraphs.
+Spanish language is written in the Latin script and its alphabet, called the abecedario, consists of 27 letters and 2 digraphs.
 It is quite phonemic in nature and thus easy to spell, relatively speaking.
 If one is aware of the right way of pronouncing Spanish sentences, it can be spelt correctly.
 Of course this is not applicable to the foreign words that have been imbibed by the language later.
 What is unique about it is the use of the inverted exclamation and question mark (¡ and ¿) and ñ.
 The latter has been adopted by some other languages too now.
-These changes were brought about by Real Academia Española setting the rules for its grammar usage and brings out dictionaries.
+These changes were brought about by Real Academia Española setting the rules for its grammar usage.